 Under certain market conditions, it may be difficult to buy or sell investments for the Fund.
-For example, smaller company shares may trade infrequently and in small volumes and corporate and emerging market bonds may be affected by the demand in the market for such bonds carrying credit risk, particularly in times of significant market stress.
+For example, corporate and emerging market bonds may be affected by the demand in the market for such bonds carrying credit risk, particularly in times of significant market stress.
 As a result, it may not be possible to buy or sell such investments at a preferred time, close to the last market price quoted or in the volume desired.
 The ACD may be forced to buy or sell such investments as a consequence of Shareholders buying or selling Shares in the Fund.
 Depending on market conditions at the time, this could lead to a significant drop in the Fund's value.